 "Fall is nature's bounty — you get these rich, hearty vegetables that are satisfying as the weather cools off," says Judy Caplan, MS, RDN.
 "Pumpkin is my favorite; [it's] full of fiber and vitamin A. These nutrients are a good way to boost immunity as flu season rolls around."
 Caplan likes making muffins or bread with pumpkin puree and whole-wheat flour.
 "Throw in some ground flax seeds and chopped walnuts for an omega-3 boost," she says.

-Sweet potatoes charge ahead of white potatoes in terms of fiber and vitamins A and C. "Sweet potatoes actually make a great breakfast," suggests Caplan.
+Sweet potatoes charge ahead of white potatoes in terms of fiber and vitamin A. "Sweet potatoes actually make a great breakfast," suggests Caplan.
 "Bake them in the oven until they're soft ahead of time.
 At breakfast, warm one up in the microwave and add a teaspoon of a buttery spread made with butter and olive oil and a sprinkle of cinnamon powder.
 This makes a hearty breakfast when paired with hot chocolate.

 Spaghetti squash is a fun, kid-friendly vegetable that is a lower-calorie and gluten-free alternative to grain-based pasta.
 Cut it in half to reveal a pocket of seeds; scoop those out and pop the two halves into the microwave or oven and cook until tender.
 Scrape a fork into the flesh and spaghetti-like strands appear!
 Voilà!
 Toss with pesto or marinara sauce for a quick veggie side dish.